davosmith/moodle-uploadpdf/README.txt

 * Note: If you have a problem with the new javascript based page navigation (added on 22 Nov 2009) or prefer having the list of pages to view, then change the setting in 'uploadpdf_config.php'.
-Note: the javascript method preloads pages to reduce the delay when changing from one page to the next (and probably reduces server load if you do a lot of switching back and forth between pages).
+The  javascript method preloads pages to reduce the delay when changing from one page to the next (and probably reduces server load if you do a lot of switching back and forth between pages).

+* Note2: The 'View XX submitted assignments' link has been updated to show both the total number of assignments submitted for marking and the number still awaiting responses (in brackets).
+The second number is only shown if there are unmarked assignments.

 ==Edit Templates==